vu-societal-analyics/societal-analytics-lab-website/_blogs/20251022_DataGrant.md

 # Submission template and other important info

-The **submission template can be downloaded [here](/images/blog/DataGrant_2025/ApplicationFromDataLabelGrant_SAL_2025.docx)**, **applicants must applicants must submit the pdf via this link: [https://vuamsterdam.eu.qualtrics.com/jfe/form/SV_eamywWLBTxZgx2C](https://vuamsterdam.eu.qualtrics.com/jfe/form/SV_eamywWLBTxZgx2C).**
+The **submission template can be downloaded [here](/images/blog/DataGrant_2025/ApplicationFromDataLabelGrant_SAL_2025.docx)**, **applicants must applicants must submit the pdf via this link: [https://vuamsterdam.eu.qualtrics.com/jfe/form/SV_a9qAaogdeFiLg3k](https://vuamsterdam.eu.qualtrics.com/jfe/form/SV_a9qAaogdeFiLg3k).**

-**The submission must be done by the main applicant**, i.e. the researcher affiliated with the Faculty of Social Sciences at Vrije Universiteit Amsterdam and who is already a member of the Societal Analytics Lab.
+**The submission must be done by the main applicant**, i.e. the researcher affiliated with the Faculty of Social Sciences at Vrije Universiteit Amsterdam and who is already a member of the Societal Analytics Lab. **The submission should not contain any information that may disclose the id of the applicants.**

 **Format:** max.
 2 A4 pages, font : Arial 11 pt., line distance 1. **Proposals deviating from the requested format may not be considered.**